DIY: Make your own Christmas garland

 Using a pair of sharp scissors, cut off sprigs of spruce in different sizes, between 7-10 inches in length.

 Place a couple of different types of foliage together and fasten them using the florist wire.

 Place the foliage criss-cross and at an angle to create a beautiful shape.

 Continue to fasten the rest of the foliage with wire, using the same wire until all of the foliage is used up.
 Make sure you keep the shape.

 Next, cut off a piece of the wire (approx. 5 inches) and push it through the dried oranges.

 Fasten the orange to the garland using the wire.

-Cut off a piece of wire and put it through the bauble hangers and wire it on the garland.
+Cut off a piece of wire and put it through the bauble hangers, then wire it onto the garland.

-The easiest way to fasten the pinecones are with a hot glue gun but if you can’t get one you can use the wire.
+The easiest way to fasten the pinecones is by using a hot glue gun, but if you don’t have access to one of these you can use the wire.
 Wrap the wire around the pinecone and twist it.
 Then simply fasten it to the garland with the same piece of wire.

-Top tip: Make two bows and fasten them on each end of the garland using wire.
+Top tip: Make two bows and fasten them onto each end of the garland using wire.